Which Airlines Are the Most Pet Friendly? The Pet Travel Policies of 8 Popular Airlines · Kinship

 JetBlue Airlines

 JetBlue allows dogs and cats to travel in the cabin as a carry-on.
 Like Frontier, larger pets aren’t allowed aboard, and there’s no cargo option.
-If you purchase an additional seat for your pet, they can travel in their carrier beside you, instead of under the seat, as long as the plane isn’t taking off or landing.
+If you purchase an additional seat for your pet, they can travel in their carrier beside you, instead of under the seat, as long as the plane isn’t taking off or landing; the pet must still remain inside the carrier for the duration of the flight.
 Two pets are allowed per flight, as long as a second seat is purchased.
 The JetBlue pet fee is $125.

 Check out JetBlue’s international pet travel policies and recommendations.